openmrs/openmrs-book-guide/troubleshooting.md

 ### Tomcat stops responding after updating or reloading OpenMRS in the Web Application Manager

-Tomcat and the JVM allocate memory to a webapp each time you use theUpdate orReloadfunctions in theWeb Application Manager.
+Tomcat and the JVM allocate memory to a webapp each time you use the **Update** or **Reload** functions in the **Web Application Manager**.
 When the app is destroyed or recreated, some of this memory may not be released.
 If you update or reload the webapp too many times, Tomcat may run out of allocated memory, and will stop responding.
 You will also see the following error in the Tomcat logs:

 ```
 java.lang.OutOfMemoryError: PermGen space